IvanGavrilov/CalcKit/calculators.md

 ![Calculator Options](https://raw.githubusercontent.com/IvanGavrilov/calckit/master/images/calculator_options.png)

-There are two extra **Options** that you can Enable for each of your calculators.
+At time of writing this, there are two extra **Options** that you can Enable for each of your calculators.

 #### Long Variable Names